crosscon/uc1-2-integration/README.md

 * [WolfSSL TLS Examples](https://github.com/wolfSSL/wolfssl-examples/blob/master/tls/README.md)
 * [Up to speed on mTLS architecture](https://www.securew2.com/blog/mutual-tls-mtls-authentication)

+## Build options

+Here are the build targets:

+* `make` - build default configuration.
+* `make debug` - builds default configuration with debug logs enabled.
+* `make install` - installs binaries and certificates onto the system.
+* `make clean` - removes temporary local files.

+### Additional options

+Here's the list of additional options.
+These shall be passed with `make` command to take effect:

+* `USE_ECC_CERTS=1` - Uses ECC certificates.
+This option is required to connect from NXP platform.

 ## Building for PC (Fedora)

 Here are the steps for building `mtls` for PC (eg. Fedora).